EDU.PH DNS Frequently Asked Questions (FAQ)

 the domain in behalf of the institution.
 You may use this sample letter (PDF, PostScript) as your guide.

-2. Properly fill up the form found in http://services.ph.net/dns
+2. Properly fill up the "New Registration" form found in http://services.ph.net/dns

-4. Within one week after step (3), submit the following by fax, snail-mail,
+3. Within one week after step (2), submit the following by fax, snail-mail, courier, or e-mail as file attachments (NOT as inline email image):

 a) The documents you prepared in step (1) for the